FIX: Your account settings are out of date in Windows 10/11

 - Switch back to the Microsoft account.
-Go to Settings > Accounts > Login with Microsoft Account.

-- Log in with your Microsoft account.
+- Next, log in with your Microsoft Account.

-After you’ve logged in with your Microsoft account your email account should be added to Mail app automatically and work without any problems.
+Note: After you’ve logged in with your Microsoft account your email account should be added to Mail app automatically and work without any problems.

-Solution 3 – Uncheck the option “Sync with Internet time server”
+5. Uncheck the option Sync with an Internet time server

-- Uncheck the option ‘Sync with Internet time server’ > OK.
+- Uncheck the option Sync with an Internet time server.

 Note: Don’t forget to first backup your Registry in case anything goes wrong.
 In this manner, you’ll be able to restore a working version of Windows.

-Solution 5 – Run the Windows 10 Troubleshooter
+7. Run the Windows 10 Troubleshooter